-Growing up in southern Delaware, Kent learned to know God through the influence of his parents.
+Kent grew up in rural southern Delaware, and some of his earliest memories are from attending church with his family.
 He remembers “getting real” about who Jesus is during his sophomore year of high school.
-Through the experience of asking questions about himself and his family’s faith, he was led by God to pursue a life of service as a missionary pilot and mechanic.
+After some prayerful soul-searching, he felt led by God to pursue a life of service as a missionary pilot and mechanic.
 Kent’s grandfather, a pilot and a supporter of missionary aviation, was a significant influence in this decision.

-Kent and Amy met at LeTourneau University in Longview, Texas.
-Eager for their lives to be a witness for the Lord as a picture of Christ’s beautiful relationship with the Church, they married in July 2011.
+Kent and Amy met at LeTourneau University in Longview, Texas, and got married before finishing their degree programs.
 Kent earned his Mechanic’s Certificate as well as Commercial Pilot and Flight Instructor Certificate in single and multi-engine aircraft.
-Through two years of instructing for LeTourneau, Kent honed his pilot skills.
+Through two years of instructing for LeTourneau, he honed his pilot skills.
 Amy graduated with a degree in mathematics and a teacher’s certificate; the following school year, she taught all levels of high school math in a Christian school.

-Kent and Amy have chosen John 10:10 as a theme verse for their work in Mozambique.
+Kent and Amy chose John 10:10 as a theme verse when they began working in Mozambique, and it has been a source of encouragement for them.
 “The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.”
-Since their arrival in Mozambique in 2016, Kent and Amy have experienced both the darkness of the world and the abundant life that God provides through the death and resurrection of Jesus.
+In their experiences thus far, Kent and Amy have witnessed both the darkness of the world and the abundant life that God provides through the death and resurrection of Jesus.

 God calls the men and women of MAF to serve Him in unique ways.
 He may also be calling you to a special role in Kent and Amy’s ministry.
 Please prayerfully consider becoming a ministry partner with them through prayer and/or financial support.